pikesley/towers-of-hanoi/README.md

 [![Build Status](http://img.shields.io/travis/pikesley/towers-of-hanoi.svg?style=flat-square)](https://travis-ci.org/pikesley/towers-of-hanoi)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://pikesley.mit-license.org)

+# Towers of Hanoi

+_Counting in binary to solve the Towers of Hanoi_

-# Surely there are easier ways to do this?
+## Surely there are easier ways to do this?

 Yes, there are.
 This is very much a Solved Problem.
 However, I was inspired to implement this solution after watching [3 Blue 1 Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)'s [fascinating video](https://www.youtube.com/watch?v=2SUvWfNJSsM), in which Grant relates the Towers Of Hanoi to the Rhythm Of Counting In Binary: